Ai Accountant

 Key takeaways

-Understanding Your Vendor Payment Cycle, The India Reality
+Understanding Your Vendor Payment Cycle: The India Reality

-If you are reading this at 11 PM, reconciling vendor statements while WhatsApp pings with payment kab milega messages, you are not alone.
-Vendor payment delays damage relationships and can trigger MSME penalties, invoice delays are everything that slows an invoice from receipt to approval, missing data, wrong GST details, approval bottlenecks.
-Fix the second, and the first largely resolves itself.
+If you are reading this at 11 PM, reconciling vendor statements while WhatsApp pings with "payment kab milega" messages, you are not alone.
+Vendor payment delays damage relationships and can trigger MSME penalties.

 1. Vendor onboarding and KYC collection (PAN, GSTIN, bank details, MSME certificate, applicable TDS section)